FAQs

 Yep!
 There are short stories and novellas that drop in between the books.
 Here we go:

 Short Story: “The Chapel Perilous.”
 A frame story; though the frame is in between books 4 and 5, the meat of the story is set in 6th century Wales.
-Available in the anthology called Unfettered, later in 2013.
+Available singly in most of the world, or in the anthology called Unfettered in the UK, Australia, New Zealand, and associated territories.

 Novella: Grimoire of the Lamb, four years before book 1.
-Available later in 2013.
+Available now, eBook only.

 Book 1: Hounded